compgenomics2019/Team3-GenePrediction/README.md

 For each input genome, the list of generated outputs is as follows:
 1. gff file containing the coordinates for the coding sequences
 2. fna file for coding nucleotide sequences
-3. faa file for coding protein sequences
-4. fna file for RNA predictions
+3. fna file for RNA predictions